nobabi/assignment-05/readme.md

   - Current donation amount. ok
   - Input field for donation amount. ok
   - Button for submitting the donation. ok
-- **History Section**: Initially hidden and empty.
+- **History Section**: Initially hidden and empty.ok

 ## Functionalities

 - **Donation and History Button Functionality**:
-  - Clicking the "History" button will hide the donation data and display the history.
+  - Clicking the "History" button will hide the donation data and display the history.ok
   - Clicking the "Donation" button will hide the history and display the donation data.
 - **Donation Functionality for Each Card**:
   - When the "Donate Now" button is clicked: